roxaaams/anagram-redis/README.md

 > $ docker-compose run test

-5. Finally, after seeding (and optional testing), to run the prompt, do:
+5. Finally, after seeding (and optional testing), to run the prompt, there are two options, one based on React and one based on vanilla JS:

 > $ docker-compose run app

+or

+> $ docker-compose run appvanilla

 6. After running all examples, playing with it, etc, recommended: